marcjmccoy/marcjmccoy/README.md

 - 👋 Hi, I’m @marcjmccoy
-- 👀 I’m interested in the applications of data science and machine learning in medicine and commerce.
+- 👀 I’m interested in the applications of data science and machine learning in medicine, data science, and commerce.
 - 🌱 I’m currently focused on learning advanced python, OOP, and intermediate C++!
 - 💞️ I’m looking to collaborate on medical research projects related to genetics and head and neck oncology.
 - 📫 Reach me on github, linkedin, or via email.